Skip to main content

 In 1997, the ever-competitive Reid was faced with an opponent that many of us would have succumbed to.
 Diagnosed with Non-Hodgkins Lymphoma, Reid, in his typical fashion, never gave up.
 Throughout his struggles, he never mentioned his hardships, never complained, and always fought.
 Reid was there to win.

-In 2001 Reid had finally beaten cancer, and was looking forward to leading a normal teenage life.
+In 2001 Reid had finally beaten cancer and was looking forward to leading a normal teenage life.
 Throughout high school, Reid excelled in athletics as well as academics.
 However it was the strength of Reid’s character, his soft-spoken confidence, inclusive good nature, and ability to make others smile that made him a friend and role model to so many.

 In 2007 Reid faced the challenge of a lifetime once more.
 Again, Reid was diagnosed with a cancer that he was determined to beat.
 As Reid endured his final competition, he also became a great teacher; he taught us all what was truly important in life.
 He showed us how to be strong, how to have unfaltering faith, and how to show love to those most important to us.
-Above all, Reid taught us to live each day to its fullest, and to never give up.
+Above all, Reid taught us to live each day to its fullest and to never give up.

 On August 18, 2008, Reid lost his final battle with cancer.
-Though his passing seemed premature and profoundly unfair, Reid was an amazing teacher, and an incredible gift.
+Though his passing seemed premature and profoundly unfair, Reid was an amazing teacher and an incredible gift.
 His spirit will live on through all of those he touched in his lifetime.

 Reid VanGelderen was the consummate person.
-He was an exceptional friend, teammate, brother and son.
+He was an exceptional friend, teammate, brother, and son.
 He impacted the lives of countless relatives, friends, and strangers alike.
 His kindness, strength, and courage will never be matched.
 This scholarship is given in Reid’s name to continue helping others, as Reid so often did, and to remember his fearless message: Never give up.

-About the Fund and Scholarship
+About the Fund and Scholarship:

-• who will be attending post-secondary school;
+• Will be attending post-secondary school

-• all while facing adversity (such as illness, injury, family crises, distinct disadvantages, etc.)
+• All while facing adversity (such as illness, injury, family crises, distinct disadvantages, etc.)

 MENU CLOSE